 Low fade means less contrast – meaning you’ll need more length on top to balance the look.
-Cuts like the pompadour, comb-over, side part and undercut fit this description excellently, working nicely with all hair types and styles.
-Tapered sides and back is a low-maintenance cut that’s perfect for business professionals and outgoing gents.
+Cuts like the pompadour, comb-over, side part, and undercut fit this description excellently, working nicely with all hair types and styles.
+Tapered sides and back is a low-maintenance cut perfect for business professionals and outgoing gents.

 So, what is a low taper fade?
 Here are pictures of the coolest short low taper fade haircuts for guys!

 #1: Taper Fade with Voluminous Mini Curls

 Curly hair can be more difficult to find a style that suits.
 This taper fade with voluminous mini curls could be an option for you.
 Low taper curly hair comes in a different range of hair textures, meaning that some fades can be harder.
 The difference from straight hair is that it curls as soon as it emerges from the follicle.
 So, keeping your taper fade low with a heavy blend works.
 This then appears to have a tidier finish.

 If you want to change up your same old boring buzz cut, this low taper with a square top might be your best bet.
 Ask your barber for a low temp fade on the sides.
 This means that around the ears and nape will taper down in length from the top.
 Add texture to the top with a point-cutting or razor technique.
 It will make coarse hair easier to style and will prevent unnecessary weight.
 Style with Suavecito Original pomade for a natural shine!

 #3: Low Taper and Layered Bowl Cut